alphagov/static/README.md

 # Static

 This application defines global templates for [GOV.UK](https://www.gov.uk) pages.
+It is used in conjunction with [Slimmer](https://github.com/alphagov/slimmer), which is Rack middleware that takes a HTML response from a Rails app and combines it with a template from Static.
 ## Screenshots

 `gem_layout` template:

 ![screenshot](/docs/gem_layout.png?raw=true)

-## Nomenclature

-* [slimmer](https://github.com/alphagov/slimmer) - Rack middleware for wrapping Rack applications in shared templated layouts

 ## Technical documentation